Susan Guilfoyle

 Courses Taught

-- ED 324 Curriculum and Methods for Elementary School Language Arts Integrated with Social Studies
+- EDUC324 Curriculum and Methods for Elementary School Language Arts Integrated with Social Studies

-- ED 326 Curriculum and Methods for Elementary School Reading
+- EDUC326 Curriculum and Methods for Elementary School Reading

-- ED 329 Theories and Methods of English Language Development Applied to Elementary Students
+- EDUC329 Theories and Methods of English Language Development Applied to Elementary Students